On Lusztig's asymptotic Hecke algebra for $\mathrm{SL}_2$: Formulas for the map

-It is easy to rewrite elements given in the $T_w$ basis to elements given in the $C'_w$ basis; the change of basis is ``upper-triangular with power series entries."
+\end{rem} It is easy to rewrite elements given in the $T_w$ basis to elements given in the $C'_w$ basis; the change of basis is ``upper-triangular with monomial entries."
 Precisely, we have the following \begin{prop} We have

 \end{prop} \begin{proof} Clearly the proposition is true for $\ell(w)=0$, and for $ \ell(w)=1$.
 Now write $w=s_i rs_j$, so that

 whence